rebecaverasa/Comunicacao_Microsservicos/README.md

 # Microsservices Communication Project

+This project is based on a course taught by Victor Hugo Negrisoli, for the Udemy platform.

-This project is for the final challenge on the intern's backend trial of Instituto Atlantico.
+I used this project for studying for the final challenge on the intern's backend trial of Instituto Atlantico.
 Here, we will simulate a small sales sistem.

 ## Used Technologies: